MicrosoftDocs/quantum-docs-pr/articles/quickstart.md

 ## Prepare superposition

 Now we want to manipulate the qubit.
 First we'll just try to flip it.
-This is accomplished by performing an `X` gate before we measure it in `BellTest`:
+This is accomplished by performing an `X` gate before we measure it in `TestBellState`:

 ```qsharp
 X(qubit);